spacetelescope/imexam/docs/imexam/example4.rst

 Load and examine an image CUBE
 ------------------------------

-Loading image cubes are currently only supported for the DS9 viewer.
+.. note:: image cubes are currently only supported for the DS9 viewer.

 Image cubes can be multi-extension fits files which have multidimensional (> 2) images in any of their extensions.
 When they are loaded into DS9, a cube dialog frame is opened along with a box which allows the user to control which slices are displayed.
 Here's what the structure of such a file might look like::